What is prostate enlargement?

 - Passing urine more frequently during the day

 - Feeling like you urgently need to pass urine

-These symptoms are most often caused by obstruction of the urethra by an enlarging prostate gland.
+These enlarged prostate symptoms are most often caused by obstruction of the urethra by an enlarging prostate gland.
 This is a normal part of the ageing process: most men will experience some enlargement of the prostate gland from age 50 onward.

 Benign prostatic hyperplasia: an enlarged prostate disrupts normal bladder function.

 The condition is called benign prostatic hyperplasia or BPH, and simply means a non-cancerous enlargement of the prostate gland.

 Many men present concerned that their symptoms of benign prostatic bladder neck obstruction may be indicative of early prostate cancer: early prostate cancer does not cause symptoms of bladder dysfunction.
 The decision to investigate and treat should be made on the basis of how severe your symptoms are rather than a fear of cancer.